The Dare (musician): The Dare

 During the pandemic, Smith created self-described "goofy" songs to send to his friends.
 One night, inspired by the Rolling Stones album Some Girls, Smith created the song "Girls", which would become his first single as the Dare.
 He played it at Turtlenecked shows, and noticed that the crowd received it well even though it was more frenetic and thematically light than the indie music he typically made.
 Smith officially released the song in August 2022, calling it "a rejection of the last five years of music" which he felt had become overly serious.
 Jon Caramanica of The New York Times named "Girls" as the fifth best song of 2022, calling it "[e]pically silly and epically debauched".

 In March 2023, Smith released a second single, "Good Time".
 The next month, after a bidding war with several major labels, Smith was signed with Republic Records.
 The Sex EP, Smith's first EP as the Dare, was released May 19, 2023, to mixed reviews.
 In June 2023, it was announced that the Dare would join the U.S. west coast leg of artist Yves Tumor's international tour.

 He announced his latest single, "Perfume," in an interview with Animal Blood Magazine.

-In June 2024 the Dare joined Charli XCX as the opening act of her three-date North American tour in support of Brat.
+In June 2024, the Dare joined Charli XCX as the opening act of her three-date North American tour in support of Brat.
 In August the remix of Charli XCX's song "Guess", featuring Billie Eilish and produced by the Dare alongside Finneas, debuted at number one on the UK Singles Chart.

 The Dare's debut studio album, What's Wrong with New York?, was released on September 6, 2024, via Republic and Polydor Records to positive reviews.
+In December 2024, he performed 3 sold-out shows across Sydney and Melbourne.
+During the visit he brought his club night freakquencies to Melbourne for the first time, taking over Miscellania.